2022 NASA Tophat Classic Girls Weekend

 - Cancel a match

 The Tournament Committee, and all sponsors and organizers, will not be responsible for any expenses incurred by any team or club.
 If the tournament is canceled in its entirety due to inclement weather or other “Acts of God” then refunds will be determined at that time.
+Once the tournament officially starts for your team no refunds will be issued to your team.
 Refunds will not be issued for any other reason.